frankhecker/gettingdatacoursera/CodeBook.md

 Of the 561 variables, 79 variables have either "mean" or "std" in their names.
-However not all of them appear to be appropriate for inclusion in the analysis: In particular, many of the variables do not represent original measurements but rather are variables derived in some way from the original measurements.
+However not all of them appear to be appropriate for inclusion in the analysis.
+For example, the `fBodyAcc-*` group of variables inclues variables `fBodyAcc-mean()-X`, `fBodyAcc-mean()-Y`, `fBodyAcc-mean()-Z`, wih corresponding standard deviation variables `fBodyAcc-std()-X`, `fBodyAcc-std()-Y`, and `fBodyAcc-std()-Z`.
+However the `fBodyAcc` group also includes variables `fBodyAcc-meanFreq()-X`, `fBodyAcc-meanFreq()-Y`, and `fBodyAcc-meanFreq()-Z` that have no corresponding standard deviation variables.
+This analysis omits variables representing means without corresponding standard deviations, which brings the total number of selected variables down to 66.

-The analysis done in this course project is conservative in terms of which variables to include; it reflects the following decisions:

-* Include variables that represent means and standard deviations of raw measurements in the X, Y, and Z directions (e.g., `tBodyAcc-mean()-X`, representing the mean value of body linear acceleration in the X direction for a given observation of a subject performing an activity).
-* Exclude variables based on FFT calculations (e.g., `fBodyAcc-mean()-X`).
-* Exclude variables based on calculated magnitudes (e.g., `tBodyAccMag-mean()`).
+Another issue is that some mean and standard deviation variables do not have individual X, Y, or Z components.
+For example, the `tBodyAccMag-*` group of variables includes `tBodyAccMag-mean()` and `tBodyAccMag-std()`; since these are based on the magnitudes (i.e., lengths) of the corresponding 3-dimensional vectors by definition they will not have X, Z, or Z components.
+There are 18 variables of this type; this analysis includes them all as part of the 66 selected variables.

-These selection criteria produce a set of 30 variables, corresponding to 10 types of measurements, each in the directions of the X, Y, and Z axes.
-(See below for a list of the variables selected for analysis.)
+See below for a list of the variables selected for analysis and their descriptions.

 Adding Activity Labels and Descriptive Variable Names
 -----------------------------------------------------